cognitivefashion/slate/source/index.html.md

 > Make sure to replace `your_api_key` with your API key.

 Cognitive Fashion uses API keys to allow access to the API.
-You can request for a API key here at our [portal](https://www.ibm.com/us-en/marketplace/8075).
-Once you sign up you will get a custom url and an API key.
 The API key has to be included in all API requests to the server.

 The preferred way is to include it in a header that looks like the following: